 The MSc in International Relations, Strategy, and Security aims at providing students with a broad assessment of contemporary international relations, with emphasis on strategy and security issues.
 It combines in-depth academic training in key concepts, theories, and case studies, alongside a structured process of engagement with contemporary debates and experience.
 It integrates theoretical approaches with the study of many cases and issues.
 It also explores the ways in which the line between the domestic and international is blurred by trade, financial, environmental, strategic, security, ideological, cultural, and ethical issues.
-Moreover, the Program provides a strong theoretical and empirical understanding of the international security environment of the post-Cold War era, including the origins of conflicts and peace, the emergence of new security threats and the many different agencies involved in conflict prevention, peacekeeping and peacemaking today.
-Last but not least, the Program identifies the ways state and non-state actors develop strategies in the international environment as far as security issues are concerned.
+Moreover, the Programme provides a strong theoretical and empirical understanding of the international security environment of the post-Cold War era, including the origins of conflicts and peace, the emergence of new security threats and the many different agencies involved in conflict prevention, peacekeeping and peacemaking today.
+Last but not least, the Programme identifies the ways state and non-state actors develop strategies in the international environment as far as security issues are concerned.

-In order to be admitted to the Program, candidates must possess a Bachelor's Degree or equivalent in International Relations, Political Science, Law, History, Sociology, Economics, or any other related field of Social Sciences and Humanities with grade 6.5/10 or 2:1 or equivalent.
+In order to be admitted to the Programme, candidates must possess a Bachelor's Degree or equivalent in International Relations, Political Science, Law, History, Sociology, Economics, or any other related field of Social Sciences and Humanities with a grade of 6.5/10 or 2:1 or equivalent.
 It also encourages the application of graduates of schools of the Armed Forces and the Security Forces.
 The general admission criteria are based on the type and quality of previous studies, the grade obtained in previous studies, and the suitability of the candidate for the Programme of study that has been applied for.
 In any case, the file of each applicant will be considered on its own merit.

 Satisfactory knowledge of English is essential.
 The minimum language requirement is a B2 certificate in the Common European Framework of Reference for Languages scale.
 In the absence of such a certificate/degree, candidates will be asked to sit English language exams in order to prove their satisfactory knowledge.